ricardoantolin1/BankingLedger/README.md

 # BankingLedger
-My solution to the following code challenge which was done in around 4 hours:
+My solution to the following code challenge (completed in around 4 hours):

 You have been tasked with writing the world’s greatest banking ledger.
 Please code a solution that can perform the following workflows through a console application (accessed via the command line):